 So the first thing you’ll need to do is either write the content yourself or have one of the people in your office who knows what they’re talking about write content.

 Keep in mind, that this has to be done consistently in order for you to ever see results.
 I would suggest at least 4 times per month because Google has to see that you are serious about content before it starts ranking your site for those long tail keywords.
+You can find a lot of those long-tail keywords inside of the Google Ads campaign you’re running.

 If you don’t have time and no one else in the company has the time or writing skill to pull it off, then you could look to outsource to a freelancer, hire a part-time person, or find an MSP content marketing agency.